 Mumbai’s Avenue Supermarts happens to be one of the most lucrative groceries and food retailers in India.
 There are about 118 stores that D-Mart runs.
 There are both food and other products available.

 A Compound Annual Growth Rate of 12% is expected over the financial years 2016-2020.
 The organized section would probably grow more than the unorganized section.
 A rise of 3% is expected in the share of organized players which is likely to go up from 9% to 12%.

 Analysts like Kaustubh Pawaskar from Sharekhan was not surprised about the listing of D-Mart shares.
 He said that D-Mart’s performance was outstanding.
 The retail chain has developed steadily in the last five years in terms of finance.

 The analysts believe that D-Mart will continue to show such growth in future also.

 The store count of Avenue Supermarts has gone up from 45 to 118 on December 31, 2016.
-There were 41 stores in FY 2011 that Avenue Supermarts had which had risen to 118 by December 31, 2016.
+In FY 2011, the Avenue Supermarts had 41 stores.
+This had risen to 118 by December 31, 2016.
 Avenue Supermarts has successfully maintained their strategy of profit which has proved beneficial for them.
 The net profit which was Rs 161 crore in FY 2014 went up to Rs.
 319 crore in FY 2016.
 Their sales have boosted from Rs.
 4,686 crore to a massive Rs.
-8,588 crore in the same period.
+8,588 crore during the same period.

 ICICI Securities, Kotak Mahindra Capital, JM Financial Institutional Securities, Axis Capital, MotilalOswal Investment, SBI Capital Markets, HDFC Bank, Kotak Mahindra Capital and Edelweiss Financial Services take care of the public issue for D-Mart.